About Our Scholarship Donors

 Scholarship Criteria

-Graduating seniors who live in the Trent area benefit from this award.
+Awarded to graduating seniors that are residents of the Trent area in South Dakota.
 Organizers have defined the Trent community as the area bounded on the south by the Moody County line, on the north by SD Highway 34, on the east by the South Dakota state line, and on the west by the Colman Road, also known as 470th Avenue.
-Eligible applicants must be of good moral character and plan to attend an accredited, post-secondary educational institution.
-They must submit a written application and official high school transcript or equivalent.
+Eligibility requirements include:

 Established by Verne and Ardith Forbes, this scholarship is designed to encourage motivated students with strong work ethics and solid, not necessarily perfect, academic records to pursue their vocational or technical studies.